sktime/sktime/docs/source/developers.rst

 .. note::

-   If you are new to sktime, it may be helpful to take a look at the :ref:`get_involved` page first.
+   If you are new to sktime, it may be helpful to take a look at the :ref:`get-involved` page first.

 .. toctree::
    :maxdepth: 1
    :hidden:

-   developer_guide
+   developer-guide
-   contributing/reviewer_guide
+   contributing/reviewer-guide
-   contributing/enhancement_proposals
+   contributing/enhancement-proposals
    roadmap
-   get_involved/governance
+   get-involved/governance

 .. grid:: 1 2 2 2
     :gutter: 3